 The flesh is soft and creamy white with minimal seeds.
 Purple Graffiti eggplant is in the nightshade family and has numerous names, among them are Listada de Gandia, Shooting Stars, Purple Rain, and Pandora Striped Rose.

 Like all members of the nightshade family, this eggplant needs heat and sun.
 In most regions, start them indoors 6 weeks before the date of the last frost.
 For quicker germination, soak seeds overnight and sow in a seed starter mix covered with just a dusting of soil.

 Use bottom heat to encourage germination and keep the soil moderately moist.
 Expect to see sprouts in 6 to 10 days.
 Harden off seedlings before transplanting them into a prepared, well-draining bed in full sun.

 Mulch around the plants and stake as needed.
 A floating row cover can help prevent some insect pests.

 Graffiti Eggplant Uses

 Eggplant is a very versatile food.
-Quick cook methods accentuate the many Graffiti eggplant uses, but it can also be stewed and roasted.
-Eggplant will discolor when cut so use a bit of lemon, salt or vinegar if you want to keep open surfaces creamy white.
+Quick cook methods accentuate the many Graffiti eggplant uses, but they can also be stewed and roasted.
+Eggplant will discolor when cut so use a bit of lemon, salt, or vinegar if you want to keep open surfaces creamy white.